kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 Jailkit is comprised of various pre-configured scripts, templates and configuration files that you can mix-and-match, to build the perfect `chroot` jail.
 If none of the existing Jailkit utilities meet your needs, you can customize them or create new ones.
 By default, Jailkit installs its utilities in <code>/usr/sbin/</code> and its configuration and template files in <code>/etc/jailkit/</code>.

-**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately, because a Jailkit utility that is run within a `chroot` environment is able to read its configuration only from within the jailed `chroot` directory.
+**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately (usually done so, automatically, by the <code>jk\_init</code> utility), because a Jailkit utility that is run within a `chroot` environment is able to read its configuration **only** from within the jailed `chroot` directory.
 Jailkit's utilities are prefixed with <code>jk_</code>.

 	non-root_user@server:/usr/sbin/$
 	[...]	jk_addjailuser	jk_chec	jk_chrootlaunch	jk_chrootsh	jk_cp
 	jk_init	jk_jailuser	jk_list	jk_lsh	jk_socketd	jk_update	[...]

-These utilities include a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on a the system at large; and more.
+These utilities include a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on the system at large; and more.
 All of Jailkit's utilities have <code>man</code> pages which contain more information on how to use them; and can be accessed from any directory on your server by executing:

 	man jailkit

-You may also read more about its utilities on Jailkit's website.
+You may also read more about the utilities not touched on, in this article, on Jailkit's website.

 ## Setting up a `chroot` Jail Environment

 There needs to be a directory where the entire jail environment will be setup.
 Jailed users will see this directory as the root directory of the server.
 You are free to choose whatever directory structure you wish, e.g. <code>/home/jail/</code>, <code>/var/chroot/</code>, <code>/jail</code>, etc.

-#### The `jk_init` utility
+### The `jk_init` utility

-With Jailkit's <code>jk\_init</code> utility, you can automate the process of creating a `chroot` jail, while retaining the ability of specifying the jail's location and what jailed-programs you want included in the jail.
+With Jailkit's <code>jk\_init</code> utility, you can automate the process of creating a `chroot` jail, while retaining the ability of specifying the jail's location and what programs you want included in the jail.
 For example, execute:

 >Feel free to substitute <code>/chroot</code> with a directory of your choice.